xiangzhou09/rbw/README.md

 ## Estimating Marginal Effects of Time-varying Treatments

-The `rbwpanel()` function constructs residual balancing weights for estimating marginal effects of time-varying treatments.
+The `rbwPanel()` function constructs residual balancing weights for estimating marginal effects of time-varying treatments.
 The following example illustrates its use by estimating the effect of negative campaign advertising (`d.gone.neg`) on election outcomes (`demprcnt`)